 The analysis of your 3d file is intended to provide an exhaustive list of reasons for the non-printability of your 3D file.
-Afterwards, we offer an automatic, semi-automatic or manual solution to fix it.
+Afterward, we offer an automatic, semi-automatic, or manual solution to fix it.

 When loading a 3D file, our tool automatically scans your 3D file to determine:

 - All of its structural features, format, and size.
 This tool accepts over 20 different file formats.

 - The nature of your content: is it a single object or a set of objects?
 In the latter case, our tool offers to select the print option of your 3D file as a single object or as a set of separate objects.

 Once your 3D file is transferred and analyzed, our system automatically generates a repaired version of your 3D file if it is not directly 3D printable.
 If you want to keep complete control over the repair of your 3D files, you can manually choose other repairs options.
 You can also make simple diagnostics to know where to modify your 3D file in your 3D modeling software.

 Repair your 3D file using Sculpteo repair tools